Kushagra-a11ly/MySQL-Data-Analytics-Project-Real-World-SQL-Insights/Netflix Movies and TV Shows Data Analysis using SQL/README.md

 📘 Project Overview

-This project delivers deep analytical insights from the popular Netflix Movies and TV Shows dataset using MySQL.
+1.This project delivers deep analytical insights from the popular Netflix Movies and TV Shows dataset using MySQL.

-It focuses on exploring global streaming content trends, uncovering patterns in genres, release years, cast collaborations, ratings, and country-wise distribution.
+2.It focuses on exploring global streaming content trends, uncovering patterns in genres, release years, cast collaborations, ratings, and country-wise distribution.

-The goal is to demonstrate real-world SQL data analysis skills, showcasing the ability to convert raw datasets into business-ready insights.
+3.The goal is to demonstrate real-world SQL data analysis skills, showcasing the ability to convert raw datasets into business-ready insights.

 🎯 Objectives

-Analyze the content library structure and trends
+1.Analyze the content library structure and trends

-Explore genre and category distributions
+2.Explore genre and category distributions

-Study country-wise content production
+3.Study country-wise content production

-Examine director and cast patterns
+4.Examine director and cast patterns

-Investigate ratings, durations, and release-year evolution
+5.Investigate ratings, durations, and release-year evolution

-Create SQL-based insights similar to industry analytics tasks
+6.Create SQL-based insights similar to industry analytics tasks

 🗂 Dataset Description